aydinnyunus/WifiPassword-Stealer/README.md

 ## CHANGING THE SIGNATURE AND ENCRYPTION

-Every time you run it, Signature will change when you run "setup.py.If you want encrypt the Informations.txt (Wifi Password) using the "Encrypt-Decrypt.py".
+Every time you run "setup.py", Signature will change and If you want encrypt the Informations.txt (Wifi Password) using the "Encrypt-Decrypt.py" for better security.

 ## Another Projects :